Let’s be honest: No six words are more frustrating to a salesperson than, “I want to think it over.”

 If a prospect feels pressured to say “yes,” then that means the salesperson was putting pressure on the prospect to say “yes” in the first place.

-On the other hand, when you aren’t trying to get a “yes,” the prospect will feel the freedom to be honest with you.
+On the other hand, when you aren’t trying to get a “yes,” the prospect will feel the freedom to be honest with you, which is key to overcoming objections in sales.

 Moving forward, instead of trying to get a “yes,” focus on determining if a prospect is actually a fit in the first place.